 This is a poem that my Dad used to read every team party.
 A more personalized version hangs on the walls in my sister’s, brother’s, and my rooms.
 I haven’t read the original in years.
 I do not know the author.
-If you know who to attribute it to, let me know.
+Spme have suggested that it was Erma Bombeck, who was an author writing about parenthood in the era my Dad would have found the poem, but I’ve never found this particular piece attributed to any one.
 Today a nephew turns 15.
 Tomorrow my oldest turns six.
 I try to savor every moment.

 Or: “You guys get outside and find yourselves something to do . . . and don’t slam the door!”

 And they won’t.